 Sister Licia Mazzia, SFP Congregational Minister Sister Licia holds a doctorate of Jurisprudence from the University of Bari.
 She trained in Vocational Formation with the Department of Educational Sciences at the Pontifical Salesian University in Rome and she is licensed in the Theology of Consecrated Life by the Pontifical Lateran University in Rome.
 She served as director of Membership Development for the Temporarily Professed Sisters in the Italian area.
 She also worked for the welfare of immigrant women, particularly victims of human trafficking, and led activities for young people.
 Sister Licia served as Second Councilor, Congregational Treasurer, and Foundation Treasurer.
 She has also been a member of the Board of Directors of Franciscans International, the Franciscan NGO to the United Nations.
 She is a member of the UISG (International Union of Superiors General) and IFC–TOR (International Franciscan Conference of the Sisters and Brothers of the Third Order Regular of Saint Francis).
 She has served as Congregational Minister of the Franciscan Sisters of the Poor since 2013.

-Sister Marvi Delrivo, SFP First Councilor Sr. Marvi has a BA in Psychology from the University of Padua (Italy); she holds a diploma in Religious Studies and a diploma from the Higher Institute for Formation at the Gregorian Pontifical University in Rome.
+Sister Marvi Delrivo, SFP Congregational Councilor Sr. Marvi has a BA in Psychology from the University of Padua (Italy); she holds a diploma in Religious Studies and a diploma from the Higher Institute for Formation at the Gregorian Pontifical University in Rome.
 She has served in the Youth and Vocational Ministry, in the formation ministry for the Franciscan Sisters of the Poor in Italy and Senegal and has taught psychology within the formation to inter-congregational Religious Life in Italy and Senegal.
 Sr. Marvi has also ministered to people affected by AIDS.

-Sr. Wilma Molinari, SFP Congregational Councilor for Italy Sr. Wilma Molinari earned a degree in Social Work in Sociology, University In Trento.
+Sr. Wilma Molinari, SFP Congregational Councilor Sr. Wilma Molinari earned a degree in Social Work in Sociology, University In Trento.
 She also studied Religious Science at the Institute for Religious Studies in Padova.
 Sr. Wilma worked in the Youth Pastoral and helped in several ministries with the poor.
 She was in charge of Project Miriam which helps the victims of human trafficking in Padova for several years.
 She also worked with Caritas of Assisi's Diocese as a Social Worker and as Vice-Director in charge of the program for refugees in Assisi and coordinating welcoming houses for poor women and their families.

-Sr. Lécia José da Sliva, SFP Congregational Councilor for Brazil Sr. Lécia holds a bachelor's degree in Occupational Therapy from PUC (Pontifical Catholic University) Goiás, Brazil; she has a certificate of participation from a National Seminar of Vatican Council II the Franciscan Family and Certificate of the Franciscan Summer Course, with a workload of 528 hours, carried out in a period of 4 years.
+Sr. Lécia José da Sliva, SFP Congregational Councilor Sr. Lécia holds a bachelor's degree in Occupational Therapy from PUC (Pontifical Catholic University) Goiás, Brazil; she has a certificate of participation from a National Seminar of Vatican Council II the Franciscan Family and Certificate of the Franciscan Summer Course, with a workload of 528 hours, carried out in a period of 4 years.
 She served in the Ministry of Youth, was president of the Home and Nursery San Francisco.
 Sr. Lécia served in Azilo São Vicente de Paula in the city of Ipameri, helping the elderly of this entity.